Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/security/DONATE_SOL_SECURITY_ANALYSIS.md

 ## Executive Summary

 The `Donate_Sol` function has been thoroughly analyzed for potential spam vulnerabilities and data integrity issues.
 Based on comprehensive testing and code analysis, the function is **secure against spam attacks** and maintains data integrity under all tested conditions.

+**UPDATE**: A 0.1 SOL minimum donation requirement has been implemented to further enhance spam protection and ensure meaningful contributions.

 ## Key Findings

 ### ✅ Security Strengths

+1. **Minimum Donation Requirement**: 0.1 SOL (100,000,000 lamports) minimum prevents spam and ensures meaningful contributions
-1. **Transaction Fee Protection**: Each donation requires a transaction fee (~5,000 lamports), making spam attacks economically unfeasible
+2. **Transaction Fee Protection**: Each donation requires a transaction fee (~5,000 lamports), making spam attacks economically unfeasible
-2. **Data Integrity**: All counters remain accurate even under heavy spam conditions
+3. **Data Integrity**: All counters remain accurate even under heavy spam conditions
-3. **No Overflow Risk**: Counter overflow would require billions of years of continuous spam
+4. **No Overflow Risk**: Counter overflow would require billions of years of continuous spam
-4. **Proper Validation**: Function includes all necessary validation checks
+5. **Proper Validation**: Function includes all necessary validation checks

 ### 🔍 Current Implementation Details